Pneumoconiosis Treatment and Prevention

 - Attend regular checkups — Because early detection may help to minimize any resulting damage, you should attend regular physicals and undergo routine chest X-rays.
 Once you’ve acquainted yourself with the common symptoms of pneumoconiosis, be sure to monitor yourself and report any concerns to your doctor as soon as possible.

-If you’ve already contracted some form of pneumoconiosis, the Lung Institute offers treatment through our innovative cellular therapy procedures.
+If you’ve already contracted some form of pneumoconiosis, the Lung Health Institute offers treatment through our innovative cellular therapy procedures.
 Unlike some other treatment options that only address the symptoms of pneumoconiosis, cellular therapy may also slow the disease’s progression.